 - Microneedling.
 Doctors perform this procedure with a tool called a Dermapen, which holds a group of small needles to create a controlled injury to the skin.
 The needling stimulates collagen production and growth factors to help the skin repair and rejuvenate itself.
 Usually, patients see results fairly quickly but often experience dryness and peeling in the days after the procedure.

 When to See a Dermatologist

 The upside to most varieties of hyperpigmentation is that they are purely aesthetic concerns — no other symptoms accompany them.
 This means that if you see other irregularities in your skin or are having other symptoms in addition to dark spots, something more may be going on.
-Either way, consulting a dermatologist is always a good idea, especially if you have other skin conditions, such as acne or psoriasis.
+Either way, consulting a dermatologist is always a good idea, especially if you have other skin conditions, such as psoriasis.
 A dermatologist can tell you the risks and benefits of treatment options in light of your skin type and medical history.

 Also don't hesitate to see a doctor if you think the pigmented spot may be cancerous.
 A doctor can examine and biopsy the spot to make sure it is benign before proceeding with treatment.
 In evaluating skin spots, remember your "ABCDEs":

 - Asymmetrical: not the same on both sides.

 - Border: melanomas tend to have uneven borders.

 - Color: a variety of colors suggests melanoma.